projectcalico/calico/docs/AWS.md

 Now, you may wish to follow the [getting started instructions for creating workloads](https://github.com/Metaswitch/calico-docker/blob/master/docs/GettingStarted.md#creating-networked-endpoints).

 ## (Optional) Enabling traffic from the internet to containers
-Services running on containers in GCE can be exposed to the internet using Calico using port mapping iptables NAT rules and an appropriate Calico security profile.
+Services running on containers in AWS can be exposed to the internet using Calico using port mapping iptables NAT rules and an appropriate Calico security profile.
 For example, you have a container that you've assigned the CALICO_IP of 192.168.7.4 to, and you have NGINX running on port 80 inside the container.
-If you want to expose this on port 8000, then you should follow the instructions at https://github.com/Metaswitch/calico-docker/blob/master/docs/AdvancedNetworkPolicy.md to expose port 80 on the container and then run the following command to add the port mapping:
+If you want to expose this on port 8000, then you should follow the instructions at https://github.com/Metaswitch/calico-docker/blob/master/docs/AdvancedNetworkPolicy.md to expose port 80 on the container and then run the following commands to add the port mapping:

 ```
 iptables -A PREROUTING -t nat -i ens4v1 -p tcp --dport 8000 -j DNAT  --to 172.168.7.4:80